A GERIATRIC CARE MANAGER:

 GERIATRIC CARE MANAGERS WILL ASSIST IN A VARIETY OF AREAS, SUCH AS:

 Home Care Services-Staff is well experienced in understanding home health and what qualifies the client to receive nursing and/or therapy.
-Safety in the home is assessed along with communicating the needs of making the client's home a safe environment.
+Safety in the home is assessed along with suggestions of possible resolutions helping the client's home a safer environment.

 Medical Management-The client's advocate will schedule doctor appointments, provide transportation to the doctor, facilitate communication between doctor, client, and family, and if appropriate monitor client's compliance to medical orders and instructions.
 Ordering medications and picking up is also available.

 Social Activities-Keeping the client as active as possible is critical in having a quality life.
-The advocate will attempt to engage the client in social activities that could enhance that quality of life.
+The advocate will attempt to engage the client in social activities that could enhance their quality of life.

 Legal-This will be discussed with the client and family and what role we might play in working with an elder law attorney.